brian8128/siamese/README.md

 ![confusion matrix](images/activity_prediction_confusion_matrix.png)

 #### Error Investigation
-Is it just one test subject that is driving all the error?

-Yes.
 Most to all of the error came from subject number 10.
-The neural network sometimes thinks his or her walking upstairs looks like walking downstairs and occasionally thinks that his her her walking looks like walking downstairs.
+It can distinguish walking from walking upstairs well but it gets walking downstairs confused with both other classes.

 ![confusion matrix](images/activity_prediction_confusion_matrix_10.png)